-New York Harbor James Monroe and his family wait for the weather to allow their ship, the Richmond, to leave New York.
-He has been sent to assist with the Louisiana negotiations in Paris.
+In New York Harbor aboard the Richmond, James Monroe and his family wait for a change in the weather.
+During the delay, he writes to President Jefferson and reflects on his mission to assist with the Louisiana negotiations in Paris.

 Waiting for the Weather